THE FIRST SYMPHONY ORCHESTRA FROM UKRAINE TO CROSS THE EQUATOR

 The young American conductor Hobart Earle has been working with these musicians for the past five years, and one can hear that this continuity has paid off.
 Anyone acquainted with the smooth unattractiveness of many performances by renowned orchestras, prepared by their hard working jet-set conductors in two or three rehearsals just as far as necessary to ensure that transitions do not fall apart, will value so much more this type of solid music making with its sweeping sense of structure founded on detail.”

 “For most American audiences, the word Ukrainian probably does not call up a very vivid image, unless it is colored Easter eggs.
-The Odessa Philharmonic Orchestra will change that if enough of us hear it.
+The Odesa Philharmonic Orchestra will change that if enough of us hear it.
 In its American debut at Orchestra Hall Friday, the orchestra showed that it could join the top rank of American orchestras without breaking step ...
-Earle has Odessa in fine form."
+Earle has Odesa in fine form."

 “It didn’t take many measures of the Prokofiev to demonstrate what a solid orchestra this is, with a particularly fine string section … the orchestra played with plenty of spirit.”